Kenny-Hui/HK_ATS/README.md

 #### Example:
 ```
 [dsdtimer]
-; Key to reset the DSD Timer
+; Key to reset the Vigilance Device Timer
 resettimerkey = key0
-; After 20 second, the DSD will be triggered
+; After 20 second, the Vigilance Device will be triggered
 dsdtimerlimit = 20
-; The train will apply emergency brake on 5 second after the DSD is triggered
+; The train will apply emergency brake on 5 second after the Vigilance Device is triggered
 dsdtimerbrake = 5
 ; Don't start the timer if the train is fully stopped
 disableontrainstop = 1
-; When the door is opened/closed, reset the DSD timer
+; When the door is opened/closed, reset the Vigilance Device timer
 resetondoormove = 1
 ; Reset the DSD timer when moving the reverser, or the power/brake notch
 resetonnotchmove = 1